id-gack01/todo-app/README.md

 npm i nodemon cors express rxjs

-get mongodb set up, make a collection labeled tasks
+get mongodb set up (https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/),

+make a collection labeled tasks

+in a terminal, first do
+node db.js

 nodemon start in the folder where app.js is located to start the back end